missing0rgan/missing0rgan/README.md

 !!
 FROM PONY TOWN, PLEASE READ BEFORE INTERACTING !! (you can still interact but other than that, please read)

 * .. as i have mentioned like who knows how much already .. !! do NOT copy or take inspo/inspiration .. copying one or more of my skins won't be tolerated, i wont take it lightly otherwise ..

+(if i caught you copying my skin entirely without permission, you'll be screenshotted by me! and put in the "shame photos" yay.)

 PLEASE ASK if you want to take inspiration from my skins .. but i will likely say no .

 * .. c+h (cuddle and hide) is fine by me, please do without asking i really don't mind !! im very friendly i dont bite !! c :